Associate Clinical Professor of Law and Attorney-in-Charge, Community and Economic Development Clinic

 Before coming to the Maurice A. Deane School of Law at Hofstra University, Professor Haber was a senior staff attorney in the CED Unit at Brooklyn Legal Services Corp.
 A (Brooklyn A), where his work focused on affordable housing development, nonprofit lobbying and political activity compliance, nonprofit mergers and acquisitions, and green building law.
 He has also worked as an adjunct with the CED Clinic at CUNY School of Law.
 Professor Haber began his career as an Equal Justice Works Fellow sponsored by Greenberg Traurig, LLP.
 At Fordham Law School, he was a Stein Scholar and recipient of the Archibald R. Murray Public Service Award.

-Professor Haber is the Director of the Education Committee of the ABA Business Law Section’s Committee on Community Economic Development.
+Professor Haber is a Director of the ABA Business Law Section’s Committee on Community Economic Development.
 His research interests include affordable housing finance, disaster recovery law, and law and social movements.